On average Nearly Half of us will travel this year

 Only 8% of Brits said they were going somewhere cheap as the main motivation for choosing a holiday.
 Yet new also figures suggest that people are spending more money abroad.

-A travel money card is the new way of carrying money abroad, whether it be for a family holiday or a business trip, a travel prepaid card can save you money and help you budget more effectively.
+A travel money card is a new way of carrying money abroad, whether it be for a family holiday or a business trip, a travel prepaid card can save you money and help you budget more effectively.